vanitasvitae/vanitasvitae.github.io/README.md

 ### Google Summer of Code

 I'm participating in the Google Summer of Code as a student for the XMPP Standards Foundation.
 I'm contributing to Ignite Realtime's Smack project to implement Jingle
 File Transfer (XEP-0234) combined with end-to-end encryption.
+The project page with an overview of my work can be found [here](https://vanitasvitae.github.io/GSOC2017).

 ## Contact me